swei5/michigan_notes/BE-300/8 Price Discrimination.md

 ### Price Discrimination
 Charging **different prices** to **different customers** for same good or for different units of good without cost differences is called price discrimination.

+Price discrimination **increases** **profit** relative to single-price strategy by charging some existing customers more or selling more units.

 ![[Pasted image 20230207102313.png|400]]

 In the scenario above, we can't sell between $Q_m$ and $Q_c$ without lowering the price.
 This leads to a deadweight loss.